colindaven/jbrowse2_utils/README.md

 # jbrowse2_utils
-Bash scripts for writing assemblies and tracks to JBrowse
+Bash scripts for writing assemblies and tracks to JBrowse2